beeminder/beeminder-php-api/README.md

 Beeminder API
 =============

 A PHP interface to the Beeminder API.
-It doesn't do everything yet, but it will grow in time.
+Handles everything in v1, although it still needs much better error handling and more thorough tests.

 Usage